Christ-Mind-Teachings/cmi-jsb/_til/chap12.md

 As you more and more realize this, will the true meaning and use of the things, conditions and experiences I send be revealed unto you.
-For you will then begin to glimpse My Idea within, and when you glimpse that Idea will you begin to know Me -- your own Real Self.
+For you will then begin to glimpse My Idea within, and when you glimpse that Idea will you begin to know Me &ndash; your own Real Self.

-Before you can truly know Me, however, you must learn that all things I give you are Good -- and that they are for use, My use, -- and that you personally have no interest in or actual right to them, and they are of no real benefit to you, only as you put them to such use.
+Before you can truly know Me, however, you must learn that all things I give you are Good and that they are for use, My use, and that you personally have no interest in or actual right to them, and they are of no real benefit to you, only as you put them to such use.